Refusal to Bury

 The Rev. C. Byrd of Bethel Baptist Church intoned over the flag-draped coffin, "Eugene will not be buried today.
 He has no home to go to.
 I don't think we should squabble about where he should be buried because the earth belongs to God."
 [12]

+Mrs. Campbell continued to maintain her dignity while so many others were going crazy.
 Livesay received hate mail, portraying him as an "animal" and a "racist pig," along with "despicable" and other epithets.
 Mrs. Peek also received threats.
 "If you bury that nigger in that cemetery, you're going to have trouble, baby."
 [14] (That energy flowed to George Wallace who won the Democratic primary in Ft.
-Pierce and all Florida counties sans Miami-Dade in 1972.)
+Pierce and all Florida counties save Miami-Dade in 1972.)

 Willis Edwards, a black Vietnam vet and student activist at Cal State, dropped his studies and traveled across the country.
 "I am calling today on the leaders of our country to stop this injustice."
 [15]